-The analytical results in the main text were derived by assuming the $a$ resonator has a nonlinear, intensity-dependent gain; for the numerical results, we specifically modeled this as a van der Pol oscillator, obtaining good agreement with analytical predictions.
-Here, we present numerical results using an alternative nonlinearity that can better represent a coupled-cavity laser system.
+The analytical results in the main text were derived by assuming the $a$ resonator has a nonlinear, intensity-dependent gain.
+We specifically modeled this as a van der Pol oscillator, obtaining good agreement with analytical predictions.
+Here, we present numerical results using an alternative nonlinearity that represents a coupled-cavity laser system.
 This model is also the same one used in Ref.~\cite{bai2023nonlinearity}

 The $c$-number Langevin equations for this model have the form